Frank E. Gannett – Short Biography

 From humble editor to a multimedia business leader.
 Frank Gannett saw a business model that worked, perfected it, and raised the stakes of his business empire.

-Today, Gannett Company, Inc. houses multiple town and city newspapers, and radio and television stations, making it the largest media chain in terms of its number and total circulation in the United States.
+The company had multiple town and city newspapers, and radio and television stations, making it the largest media chain in terms of its number and total circulation in the United States.

 Frank E. Gannett – Growing a Small Business into a Billion-Dollar Conglomerate